-Peter Veen is a copywriter, writer and visual artist.
-He has more than 1500 pages of non-fiction to his name, made an exciting boys’ book of ‘Sailing – the new guide for sailors’, wrote advertising texts for all kinds of companies and governments, published poems and stories in several magazines, made a furore on Twitter with his ultra-short rural experiences and exhibited dozens of high-profile installations together with Saskia Boelsums.
-At the moment he focuses on writing very short stories and photography.
-In both disciplines he searches for a certain casualty that derails almost unnoticed.
+Peter Veen is a copywriter, writer and visual artist from the Netherlands.
+He has more than 1500 pages of non-fiction to his name, wrote advertising texts for all kinds of companies and governments, published poems and stories in several online and offline magazines, and exhibited dozens of art installations.
+Right now he focuses on writing very short stories and making sound art, based on spoken word.
+Also he likes accidental photography, pictures that are taken unintentionally.
+In all disciplines Peter Veen searches for a simple approach that derails almost unnoticed.

-Every week -mostly on Sundays- you can read a new very short story on the blog (Dutch only for now).
-Special photos appear occasionally on the photo page, daily photos you can see on Facebook and on Instagram.
-You are welcome as a follower or a friend.
+Every week -mostly on Sundays- you can read a new very short story on his blog (Dutch only for now) and on Facebook.
+Special photos appear occasionally on the photo page.
+Accidental photos can be seen on Instagram.
+And below please find some short short stories (previously published in several art projects).

 If you wish to read more short stories in English, please contact post@peterveen. nl or call +31 6 542 723 15.